 1. What is your campaign objective?

 2. Where is the audience in the conversion funnel?

 4. Is your campaign relevant to the target audience segment?

 As a marketer or advertiser, you need to tailor your offerings and content in order to reach the right audience with the right message.
-For example, an insurance company wanted to push the customers who are in the middle of the funnel (Consideration) to the bottom (Conversion), so they created a Twitter ad campaign highlighting the major differentiators between their plans versus their competitors.
+For example, an insurance company wanted to push the customers who are in the middle of the funnel (Consideration) to the bottom (Conversion), so they created a X, formerly Twitter ad campaign highlighting the major differentiators between their plans versus their competitors.

 Let’s see how a few brands achieved high ad conversions by aligning their communications with the stages customers are in the conversion funnel, using Sprinklr’s segmentation capabilities.